interpretica-io/.github/profile/README.md

 ![github_header](../images/github_header.png)

-# We research unresearchable.
+# Interpretica is a research-driven engineering team working on foundational software technologies.

-At Interpretica, we love challenges.
+We specialize in:

-We like researching potentially impactful areas.
+- Static analysis

-Our areas of expertise:
+- Blockchain and zk systems
- - Static analysis.
+- Compilers and toolchains

- - Blockchain, including zk systems.
+Our goal is to turn complex theoretical ideas into practical, production-grade tooling and infrastructure.
- - Compilers, toolchains.
+We also apply AI where it genuinely improves results - as an instrument, not a trend, and always grounded in solid engineering.

 ## Open-source.